 - Younger audiences prefer easy-to-understand and engaging promotional images due to a shorter attention span.

-- The average marketer spends less than an hour to produce an image-based Facebook ad while taking 4 to 6 hours to produce a video ad.
+- The average marketer spends less than an hour to produce an image-based Facebook ad, with the help of Facebook ad templates, while taking 4 to 6 hours to produce a video ad.

 The Con List

 - Images tend to be overlooked in a split second on Facebook feed if they are not eye-catching enough.

 - More complex product functions and messages are less easy to convey through images.